droidian-devices/devices.droidian.org/templates/fastboot_template.md

     - Alternatively, you can enter fastboot mode and `fastboot flash vendor {{{vendor_image.filename}}}`
 {{/vendor_image.filename}}
 {{/vendor_image}}
+- Extract the downloaded zip file
+- Boot to fastboot (or fastbootd in TWRP or any recovery for Samsung devices) and run `flash_all.sh` to flash the image to your device.
+To flash each partition manually
+    - Check the list of images in `data/` and flash each image manually like so: `fastboot flash partition_name partition_name.img`
+    - The following images might be included: `boot.img`, `dtbo.img`, `vbmeta.img`, `userdata.img`.
+- Reboot

 Congratulations, if everything went well you should be booted into Droidian.